The world's earliest banknotes

 The change of printer was an opportunity to redesign the banknotes because of the need for new plates to be engraved.
 The most obvious change was an updated portrait of the Queen.

-In mid-1991, we decided to completely revise the appearance and features of New Zealand banknotes.
-This was the first complete redesign since the introduction of decimal currency 24 years earlier.
+In mid-1991, we changed the design and security features of New Zealand banknotes.
+This was the first complete redesign since we introduced decimal currency 24 years earlier.

 After consulting widely with the public, we issued a new series of banknotes with distinctly New Zealand designs.

 We issued our sixth series of banknotes in 1999.
-These were printed for the first time on polymer, which had better durability and allowed windows to be included for extra security.
+These were printed for the first time on polymer.
+Polymer notes are more durable.
+They also included windows for extra security.

-The new series kept the same images and general designs as Series 5, with slight changes to include the window security features.
+The Series 6 notes kept the same images and general designs as Series 5, with slight changes to include the window security features.